7 Fun Shooting Games for Kids

 This game does not require a high level of shooting ability from your players so it is perfect for youth basketball.
 This fun shooting game requires at least two players, but for the team purpose, you can form two different teams and make them compete.
 The goal of the game is to make a shot from every marked position on the court.

 The winner is the player who makes all the shots first and ends the game with the three-pointer.
-If it is the competition between the groups, then you can add that the one player is taking shots from the marked positions and the rest of his team are rebounding for him.
+If it is a competition between the groups, then you can add that the one player is taking shots from the marked positions and the rest of his team is rebounding for him.
 Every player has to make all the shots in order to win.

 Basketball Shooting Aids to Help Your Child Make More Shots